ElenaChes/Deploy-App--code-examples/Deploying on Fly.io/README.md

   internal_port = 8080
 ```

-- Give the app 1 minutes of grace period - fly waits for a minute to let the app fully launch before preforming checks on the app, can be adjusted for faster apps.
+- Give the app 1 minute of grace period - fly waits for a minute to let the app fully launch before preforming checks on the app, can be adjusted for faster apps.

 ```
 [[services]]